OOP-BPGC/2014-Group-11/README.md

 ---- zephyr - model of the application

--------- j-unit tests - classes along with Suite class and Runner class for unit testing

 ---- console - controller java files for console related operations for Zephyr Controls

 ---- web - controller servlet files for the webapp